domisphere-dev/svcs-server/README.md

 it's basically a small flask app that sits there and accepts your SVCS client's HTTP requests like:

 > "hello yes i would like to upload my entire `.svcs` folder and also my working directory please"
-> - the client, probably
+> — the client, probably

-it stores "remote repos" on disk under `repos/` and pretends it's a grown-up version control hosting service. it is not. it is a **filesystem with an attitude**.
+it stores "remote repos" on disk under `repos/` and pretends it's a grown-up version control hosting service.
+it is not. it is a **filesystem with an attitude**.

+as of recently, it also does **login** and **per-user repo scoping**, because apparently we live in a society.

 ---